dacian73/cip2024_auto_email_sender_Excel_unpaid_invoices_data/README.md

  There is a predefined email body that is shown on a Text widget.
 The email body is editable.
 The user can write whathever he wants and he can use $name in place of the client name.
 The email body is stored in a global variable called body_template

  When pressing the send button, the app creates the emails and sends them.

+ ## Further improvments
+ There are a large number of potential improvements that could make this app more useful.
+Here are some of them:
+ - making sure to handle most common errors
+ - offer the option to use smtp instead of outlook
+ - allow the user to add or delete clients from the imported lists
+ - give the option to add pdf attachments with the invoices
+ - allow for custom email signature, that can be saved
+ - make the number of columns dinamic, the user being able to decide what information he wants to use or see
+ - give the user the option to write the names of the column headers he is interested in (instead of forcing him to use "name", "email", "invoice id" etc.)